Guess1m/ReportsPlus/README.md

 ## Installation

-### `Please view the page on lcpdfr.com for installation`
+### Please view [the page on lcpdfr.com](https://www.oracle.com/java/technologies/downloads/) for installation instructions.

 ## Troubleshooting

-- If on Mac, I have had issues with the application if it's in a folder that is backed up by iCloud, I believe this has to do with the Sync messing with the files, I recommend moving the application to a folder that is not backed up by iCloud.
+- If on Mac, I have had issues with the application if it's in a folder that iCloud backs up, I believe this has to do with the Sync messing with the files, I recommend moving the application to a folder that is not backed up by iCloud.
 Putting the ReportsPlus folder in the `{user}\Applications` folder has worked fine for me, this directory shouldn't be getting backed up by iCloud.
-- If you are getting blank ID or Callout windows, try closing both the application and server and relaunching both then reconnecting to the server.
-This is likely caused by the messages from the server getting out of sync, im currently working on a fix.
+- If you are getting a blank ID or Callout windows, try closing both the application and server and relaunching both then reconnecting to the server.
+This is likely caused by the messages from the server getting out of sync, I'm currently working on a fix.